webexpoprague/content/output/sessions-data.md

 ## Tags

-Automation, Business &amp; Growth, Future of Work, Research
+AI &amp; ML &amp; Bots, Content, Design Systems, Design Thinking &amp; UX, Research

 ## Session Focused on

-Web Development: 40%, Design & UX: 0%, Marketing: 0%, Business: 100%
+Web Development: 60%, Design & UX: 100%, Marketing: 40%, Business: 80%

 ## Session Presenter

-Martin Cízler
+Lukáš Pitter

 ## Session Presenter Bio

-Martin is a seasoned tech executive with over 20 years of experience building, growing and transforming engineering teams in the SaaS space.
-Currently at Make, Martin drives the mission of empowering the non-developers of the world to innovate by building software and automating work through the transformative power of visual no-code and AI.
-Before moving to the startup scene about 5 years ago, he played a pivotal role in the establishment and growth of the Microsoft Development Center in Prague.
-He is passionate about inspiring creativity in people so that they can experience the joy of continuous innovation.
+With over 25 years of experience in the design industry, Lukáš Pitter is the founder of 2FRESH, one of the top digital design agencies in the Czech Republic.
+He has a strong track record of delivering strategic design services to leading global brands, including Komerční banka, PepsiCo, HBO, O2, and MARS.
+In addition to his extensive industry experience, he has developed several design methodologies aimed at enhancing creativity and collaboration within teams.
+Currently, he’s a full-time designer at a stealth-mode Silicon Valley startup, focusing on mobile interfaces that democratise artistic creation with generative AI.

 ## Session Details